Proto-Germanic language: Determiners

 Proto-Germanic originally had two demonstratives (proximal *hi-/hei-/he- 'this', distal *sa/sō/þat 'that') which could serve as both adjectives and pronouns.
 The proximal was already obsolescent in Gothic (e.g. Goth acc. hina, dat. himma, neut. hita) and appears entirely absent in North Germanic.
-In the West Germanic languages, it evolved into a third-person pronoun, displacing the inherited *iz in the northern languages while being ousted itself in the southern languages (i.e. Old High German).
+In the West Germanic languages, it evolved into a third-person pronoun, displacing the inherited *iz in the northern languages while being ousted itself in the southern languages, such as Old High German.
 This is the basis of the distinction between English him/her (with h- from the original proximal demonstrative) and German ihm/ihr (lacking h-).

 Ultimately, only the distal survived in the function of demonstrative.
 In most languages, it developed a second role as definite article, and underlies both the English determiners the and that.
 In the North-West Germanic languages (but not in Gothic), a new proximal demonstrative ('this' as opposed to 'that') evolved by appending -si to the distal demonstrative (e.g. Runic Norse nom.sg. sa-si, gen. þes-si, dat. þeim-si), with complex subsequent developments in the various daughter languages.
 The new demonstrative underlies the English determiners this, these and those.
 (Originally, these, those were dialectal variants of the masculine plural of this.)